Chocolate Gingerbread Bundt Cake with Toffee Sauce

-If you’re in need of a dessert idea for a Holiday gathering chocolate gingerbread bundt cake is your answer.
+If you’re in need of a dessert idea for a Holiday gathering chocolate gingerbread Bundt cake is your answer.
 Beautifully spiced and with a firm crumb it’s the kind of cake that is easy to slice and travels well.
 Even better, it doesn’t need frosting.
-Just a sprinkling of icing sugar will dress it up enough and a generous drizzle of molasses toffee sauce will make it extra special.
+Just a sprinkling of icing sugar will dress it up enough.

 If you didn’t already know, chocolate, spice and molasses are a lovely combination.
 This isn’t a chocolate cake, per se, but you can catch a hint of chocolate flavour in each bite.